MarcosMasip/fullstack-web-app-self-contained/README.md

 - Axios "Network Error" in Create Account/Login: make sure the backend is up (check `docker compose ps` and `docker compose logs backend`), and try both http://localhost:8080 and http://127.0.0.1:8080.
 Backend CORS now allows both origins.
 - Reset Docker DB to a clean state: `docker compose down -v` (from `app/`).
 - Node build/install issues on Windows: run PowerShell as Administrator, or use WSL2 with Ubuntu and follow Linux/macOS steps.
+- If you can’t log in immediately, try the demo account above.
+If it’s missing, restart the backend to trigger auto-seeding.

 ---